json-schema-org/json-schema-spec/jsonschema-core.md

 This document uses annotations as a mechanism to describe the interactions between keywords, however this is for illustrative purposes and not prescriptive.
-Implementations SHOULD use whatever mechanisms makes sense given their architecture and language needs in order to achieve the specified behaviors.
+Implementations MAY use whatever mechanisms makes sense given their architecture and language needs in order to achieve the specified behaviors.
 Implementations are not required to collect annotations in order to manage keyword interaction.